sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 (If all the epochs of the experiment already have a reaction time, do not enter anything here.)

-### Importing epoch info (Matlab array or text file) into EEGLAB
+### Importing epoch info (MATLAB array or text file) into EEGLAB

-Importing epoch information means that data epochs have already been extracted from the continuous EEG data and that the Matlab array or text epoch information file has one entry per epoch.
+Importing epoch information means that data epochs have already been extracted from the continuous EEG data and that the MATLAB array or text epoch information file has one entry per epoch.
 To illustrate how to import such a file or array, we will once more create some simulated EEG data.